abostroem/2015-01-03-aas/blog_post/swc_aas_notes.md

 conflicts.
 Finally they modified the same line and resolved conflicts.
 The whole Git lesson went much faster than I anticipated (I expected at least 3 hours and finished in 2.5).
-[Matt, Erik, Pauline, Phil - does that timing sound right?]
+[Matt, Erik, Pauline, Phil - does that timing sound right?
+I think so.]

 Next Pauline presented her Python lesson.
 This involved walking through steps 1-4 of Erik's ['simcluster'